monivus-cloud/Monivus.HealthChecks/docs/exporter.md

----
-icon: material/menu-right
----

 # Monivus Exporter

 Exports your app's health check report to a central endpoint on a schedule.

 What it does:

 - Periodically GETs your local health endpoint (JSON).
-- POSTs the same JSON to your Monivus Cloud URL.
+- POSTs the same JSON to your Monivus Cloud URL (or any you have).
 - Uses a lightweight hosted background service with configurable interval and timeout.

 ## Usage